hardin47/website/Math150/Notes/05-log.md

 What does that even mean?
 Likelihood?
 Maximizing the likelihood?
 WHY???
 The likelihood is the probability distribution of the data given *specific* values of the unknown parameters.

-Consider a toy example where you take a sample of size 4 from a binary population (e.g., flipping a coin that has probability heads of $p$) and get: failure, success, failure, failure (FSFF).
+Consider a toy example where you take a sample of size 4 from a binary population (e.g., flipping a coin that has probability heads of $p)$ and get: failure, success, failure, failure (FSFF).

-Would you guess $p=0.49$??
-No, you would guess $p=0.25$... you *maximized* the likelihood of **seeing your data**.
+Would you guess $p=0.49??$  No, you would guess $p=0.25...$ you *maximized* the likelihood of **seeing your data**.
 \begin{align}
 P(FSFF| p) &=  p^1 (1-p)^{4-1}\\
 P(FSFF | p = 0.90) &= 0.0009 \\